rafael-caetano/Projects-Portfolio/README.md

 # Rafael Caetano

 ## About Me
-I am a biomedical scientist turned data scientist with a Master's degree in Biomedical Sciences.
-I worked for over six years at the Instituto Gulbenkian de Ciência (IGC), where I researched Drosophila symbiosis using bioinformatic and statistical tools to make sense of complex biological data.
-This experience with data analysis and my desire to tackle real-world problems led me to pursue a second Master's in Analysis and Engineering of Big Data while I was still working at IGC.

-I'm currently seeking opportunities to develop my thesis for this degree while contributing my skills to impactful projects.

-Please don't hesitate to reach out if you'd like to connect—my contact details are at the end!
+I’m currently Laboratory Manager and AI/ML Researcher at the Champalimaud Foundation, where I’m developing my M.Sc. thesis in Analysis and Engineering of Big Data.
+I oversee lab operations—managing equipment, budgets, and procurement—while building end-to-end data pipelines, deploying custom SQL and NAS solutions, and developing AI/ML models to decode sensorimotor datasets in *Drosophila*.
+I also integrate data into interactive dashboards for real-time insights.

+Previously, I earned an M.Sc. in Biomedical Sciences from IHMT—studying the RBM5 tumor suppressor in HDV-induced liver cancer—and spent six years at the Instituto Gulbenkian de Ciência leading GWAS and machine-learning projects on *Drosophila* symbiosis.

+I’m on track to finish my thesis in June 2026 and eager to apply my blend of lab leadership and data science to new challenges.
+Feel free to reach out for collaborations or a chat!

 ## Education

 - **M.S.
 Analysis and Engineering of Big Data** (In Progress)
   - Nova School of Science and Technology
+  - Thesis writing at Champalimaud Foundation in the Sensorimotor Integration Lab
-  - Expected Graduation: [2025]
+  - Expected Graduation: 2026

 - **M.S.
 Biomedical Sciences**
   - Instituto de Higiene e Medicina Tropical (IHMT)